 His Proudest Achievements

-CH: What is the creation you are the most proud of?
+CH: What is the creation you are the proudest of?

 One last thing: If you’re familiar with Fainting Goat Spirits, which route would you go: Tiny Cat Vodka, Emulsion Gin, or C.B Fisher’s Whiskey?
 Tell us what you like in the comments section and we’ll give you our answer!